solita-juhakai/cljviz/README.md

     $ lein run <clojure project clj-file or src-dir> ws

 Open http://localhost:3000/ui with browser.
 The diagram should update when vars and namespaces are updated in code repo cljviz is watching.
+Note that namespace view live update is WIP.

 ### Plantuml output